Anti-Money Laundering and Counter-Financing of Terrorism

 Simplified customer due diligence

-Listed company beneficial owner transparency For the purposes of paragraph 4.8.8 of AML/CFT Guideline, how does an FI assess whether there are any disclosure requirements that ensure the adequate transparency of the beneficial ownership of companies listed on a stock exchange?
+Listed company beneficial owner transparency For the purposes of paragraph 4.8.8 of the AML/CFT Guideline, how does an FI assess whether there are any disclosure requirements that ensure the adequate transparency of the beneficial ownership of companies listed on a stock exchange?

 In determining whether there are disclosure requirements that ensure the adequate transparency of the beneficial ownership of companies listed on a stock exchange, an FI could take into account the following factors, for example: